wgeraghty/connect-vanity-numbers/docs/README.md

   The project is configured with VSCode Dev Containers to keep the build environment consistent across all systems.
   For more information see: https://code.visualstudio.com/docs/remote/containers

+## Default folder mappings inside the container (docker-compose.yml)
+  * `- ..:/workspace:cached`
+  * `- ../.aws:/root/.aws:cached`
+  Do NOT commit any changes that contain files from the .aws folder, it has been added to .gitignore but be careful anyways.

+## VSCode Dev Container Config
+  `aws configure` can be run inside the container or the .aws folder can be remapped in .devcontainer/docker-compose.yml:

 # Structure
   * docs/: Documentation
   * .devcontainer/: VSCode/Docker config
   * lambda-layer/: AWS SDK v3 layer build files
   * src/: The main project

-# Default folder mappings inside the container (docker-compose.yml)
-  * / -> /workspace
-  * .aws/ -> /root/.aws: Create this folder before launching in dev containers.

-# VSCode Dev Container Config
-  `aws configure` can be run inside the container or the .aws folder can be remapped .devcontainer/docker-compose.yml:
-  * `- ../.aws:/root/.aws:cached`
-    Do NOT commit any changes that contain files from the .aws folder, it has been added to .gitignore but be careful anyways.

 # AWS Account CDK Bootstrap
   * `cdk bootstrap aws://ACCOUNT-NUMBER/REGION`